FreeCAD/Website/README.md

 3. Optionally if developing Hugo modules, install [Go](https://go.dev/doc/install).
 4. `Git` clone this repository or download the Code Zip and unzip it.
 5. Open the terminal at your cloned or downloaded repository location.
-6. Build the site locally and launch the [live server](https://gohugo.io/commands/hugo_server/): within the root directory of the site, run:
+6. To build the site locally and launch the [live server](https://gohugo.io/commands/hugo_server/), from within the root directory of the site, run:

 ```shell
 hugo server